zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-create-first-extension.md

 Now that you have developed a blank extension, you can use it to develop a "Hello World" blade.
 You and your team will decide on the types of blades that can be grouped together into an area.
 Because these blades will probably share data, the area is also known as a `DataContext` that is meaningfully named.

 In the following "Hello World" example, the data context for blades is named `Greetings`, and the blade that is being developed is named `Aloha`.
 Remember to remove the angle brackets when substituting the name of the `DataContext` group for the parameter name `<AreaName>`.

+**NOTE**: In this example, the name of the solution and the extension is "HelloWorld".

 1. Add a folder for the group of blades within the `Client` folder of the project.
 It should be named the same as the area.